 Questions are common for new students and families!
 If your question about Communitas is unanswered here, please contact us—we're here to help.

 Students sign up for Communitas when they complete the housing contract.
 Students are encouraged to complete the housing contract and sign up for Communitas early as we are not always able to accommodate all who express interest.
 It is best to list a first and second choice for your preferred Communitas theme.

 Students are placed in Communitas based on a variety of factors, including:

 - date of deposit

 - date of housing contract

-The programs attempt to have a cross-section of students from all four Colleges (Arts & Sciences, Nursing, Engineering, and the Villanova School of Business) and from all geographic regions for the residential programs.
+The programs attempt to have a cross-section of students from all four Colleges (Arts & Sciences, Nursing, Engineering, and the Villanova School of Business) for the residential programs.
 Sign up early if you are interested to increase your chance of obtaining a place in your program of first choice.